 Faith and Reason

-Most religions make claims about the nature of reality—what I will call metaphysical claims.
-Here are a few examples of metaphysical claims:
+Most religions make metaphysical claims—claims about the nature of reality.
+Here are a few such claims:

 - The pharaoh is a god.